Delirium-Monkey-D-Luffy/D.Yoga/D.Esentya/Cosmowasm/D.H.P.A/🕊️ D.HIPPIES PEACE'S ARMY (D.H.P.A.)_ The Ahimsa Smart Contract.md

 ### The Lore: The Cool-Groove Hierarchy

 * **Supreme Rank (Smart Contract):** **MAKE LOVE Captain D.estruction** (The missing brother of the Eternals).
 He is the guarantor of Ahimsa and the strategy of non-violence.
+* **First Slasher fire-fist Captain Portgas D. Ace** : he uses the Fire of Metal Trash Pandera harcore in a slasher way : to protect the DTC principles !!!
 * **Love General:** **Bob D. Marley**.
 He oversees reconciliation and mediation.
 * **Groove Master Guitar Admiral:** **Jimi D. Hendrix**.
 He uses frequency and sound to disarm and pacify.